Editor’s note: This post was originally published in August 2013 and has been completely revamped and updated for accuracy and comprehensiveness.

 Promotional discounts.
 A good example of this is “$1 for first month’s rent (when second month is paid in full)”.

 Promotional coupons.
-Many storage facilities change up their coupon offers periodically with deals like 50% off rent.
+Many storage facilities change up their coupon offers periodically with deals like 50% off new rentals.

 Long-term renter discounts.
-When a renter pays the cost of a long-term storage unit upfront, facilities often take a percentage off the total.
+When a renter pays the cost of a multi-month storage rental upfront, facilities often take a percentage off the total as incentive.

 Free resources.
-While these don’t save on the renter’s monthly payment, resources like moving trucks and locks save him some money.
+While these don’t save on the renter’s monthly payment, resources like moving trucks, carts and dollies, and unit locks save him some money.

 Referral discounts.
-One way that facilities can get more tenants in the door is by providing discounts to current customers for referrals.
+One way that facilities can get more tenants in the door is by providing discounts to current customers for new rental referrals.

-As you ponder on the possibility of starting or changing your offers, remember that discounts aren’t always beneficial to your bottom line.
-Think about the following questions to decide if now is the right time to dish out discounts.
+As you ponder the possibility of creating or changing your current promotions, remember that coupons and discounts aren’t always beneficial to your bottom line.
+Think about the following questions to decide if now is the right time to give out coupons to new renters.

-What’s the average time span for rentals at your facility?
+What’s the average rental length at your facility?
 Life can be hectic, so it’s no surprise that many customers utilize their storage units for longer periods than they anticipate.
-The 2013 Self Storage Demand Study illustrates that the most popular length of time that tenants rent self storage is between one and two years.
+The most recent Self Storage Association fact sheet illustrates that the most popular length of time that tenants rent self storage is between one and two years.
 What does this mean for the discounts you offer?
 It’s also important to consider your target audience.
-A college student’s ideal discount will likely look different than that of a large family.
+A college student’s ideal discount will likely look different than that of a seasonal renter of parking space.

 What’s the condition of your facility?
 This question may seem unrelated, but it’s often overlooked by too many properties when they have a serious case of discountitis.
 You want your brand to be recognized as affordable, but you also need to maintain the image of a clean, secure, and professional facility.
 If your grounds could use some work in a number of different areas, it may be wise to consider how you can use money (that you would lose by offering further discounts) to give the property some TLC.